 Whatcom Love INC represents a partnership of local churches working together in seeking to love and serve our neighbors and community in the name of Jesus.
 In pursuing this work, we learn about community needs from our church and agency partners, and also from neighbors in need who are referred to our Call Center as a potential resource.

 We are constantly at work to interpret this data to provide actionable information to our church partners, and to all people of good will who are seeking to bless and serve our community in this difficult time.
 This page represents a summary of our learning, and a peek into how we are structuring our ongoing learning and development process so that we can optimize our operations to build our resiliency and response as a community at every level.

 Charts and Statistics

-Above, you can see the needs that were expressed to our Call Center in July.
+Above, you can see the needs that were expressed to our Call Center in August.
 The darker the green, the more reliable the resource that we were able to activate to help our neighbors in need.
 The darker the red, the fewer resources are available.
-Ultimately, as we recorded outcomes, we were able to connect about one-quarter of needs to a reliable resource in the community.
-Approximately half of cases remain unresolved.
+Ultimately, as we recorded outcomes, we were able to connect about one-third of needs to a reliable resource in the community.
+Most of the other two-thirds of the cases remain unresolved.